 Insufficient staff training can open up a world of bad news in the manufacturing industry, from expensive lawsuits to the risk of mortal danger.

-Making sure employees are thoroughly trained before they operate new machinery is incredibly important to counter this problem.
+You should make sure that employees have thorough training before they operate new machinery.
+This is incredibly important to counter the problem.

-Training can also mean keeping your employees updated with new courses alongside their regular work, as this can help them to prioritize safety as a number one rule.
+Training can also mean keeping your employees updated with new courses alongside their regular work.
+Additionally, this can help them to prioritize safety as a number one rule.

-Making time to listen to any concerns your employees might have is vital, as this can help to promote an environment of both safety and job satisfaction.
+Making time to listen to any concerns your employees might have is vital.
+Moreover, this can help to promote an environment of both safety and job satisfaction.